 “In the early stages of the business there was a lot of waste built up where the mash pump hose connects to our 120 gallon still.
 Hagai, my partner, was about to unclamp the hose, and I told him to do it very, VERY slowly,” Estrada told Bushwick Daily.
 “So I was standing way back and, BOOM, the whole thing exploded.
 The fermented blockage had created a ton of pressure and blood-red yeast sprayed everywhere, coating everything.
 It looked like a massacre.”

 A half-decade ago, Yardeny, an Israeli native who moved to the United States at age 14, traveled to the damp hill country of northern Vietnam.
 There, he bought a cheap motorcycle and began riding from village to village.
-During his journeys, he became intrigued by the practice among the villagers of producing what they call “rice wine.”
+During his journeys, he became intrigued by the practice among the villagers of producing what they call “rice wine” (when in fact the liquid is distilled, which wine is not).
 Every family, it seemed, had their own little still.
 He brought several plastic water bottles filled with the volatile substance back to Williamsburg, where it met the lips of Estrada, who among other things is a certified sommelier.

 “It was awful,” Estrada chuckled.
 “Hagai smokes like a chimney and as a result doesn’t have much of a palate.
 I told him that it wasn’t commercially viable as it was.”